castle055/cyd-ui/README.md

 * **Reactive sizing of components** - Dimensions are specified as expressions that get recomputed as needed
 * **Multithreaded** - Each window runs in its own thread.
 A global thread handles system events and compositing
 * **Hardware Accelerated** - Components are composited together in the GPU when available

-## Road map

-* Better component styling:
-  - Integrate with CSS (or similar).
-  - Implement UI animations.
-  - Integrate OpenGL shaders into compositing.
-* Optimizations:
-  - Allow for shared OpenGL contexts, so that externally rendered buffers can be included in the UI without copying.
-* Cross-platform:
-  - Windows, macOS support.

 # Integration